lsst-ts/ts_tcs_wep/README.md

 - *The pipeline framework (e.g. luigi) and parallel calculation are not included.*
 - *The data collection from data acquisition (DAQ) is not included.*
 - *The commissioning camera (ComCam) mapper is mocked based on the central raft of LSST mapper.*
+- *Update the annular Zernike polynomials to Z37.*